Non-neoplastic

 Anal adenocarcinoma arises from the glandular epithelium of the anal canal (either mucosal or extramucosal)

-If mucosal, then it stains like a colon adenocarcinoma (CK7+/-, CK20+, CDX2+)
+If mucosal, then it stains like a colon (intestinal) adenocarcinoma (CK7+/-, CK20+, CDX2+)

 If it is extramucosal, from the anal glands, it stains CK7+, CK20-, CDX2-)

-– Anal adenocarcinoma
+– Invasive adenocarcinoma, consistent with Anal gland adenocarcinoma

 – Extramammary Paget’s disease (see comment)